"Starlight In The East"

 LONG AGO, FAR AWAY 1962 D

 Witmark demo, recorded at Witmark offices, New York, November 1962, short-listed for "The Bootleg Series Vols.
 1-3".
 Like LONG TIME GONE below this song appeared on the Warner Bros Publisher's Sampler LP XTD 221567 - see "Searching For A Gem", 1967.
-Available officially only in cover versions by Odetta on her album "Odetta Sings Dylan" (see top of this page and below), by the Brothers Four (see above), and by the Black Country Three on their 1966 UK debut album on Transatlantic TRA-140, collected on the May 2001 various artist compilation "It Ain't Me, Babe/Zimmerman Framed: The Songs Of Bob Dylan" (Castle Communications CMRCD 261, UK).
-Lyrics on bobdylan.com .
+Then available officially only in cover versions by Odetta on her album "Odetta Sings Dylan" (see LONG TIME GONE below), by the Brothers Four (Collector's Choice CCM-397-2 (USA), 2003, see above), and by the Black Country Three on their 1966 UK debut album on Transatlantic TRA-140, collected on the May 2001 various artist compilation "It Ain't Me, Babe/Zimmerman Framed: The Songs Of Bob Dylan" (Castle Music CMRCD 261, UK).
 Thanks to David Plentus and Jack from Canada for information and scans.
+Now officially released on "The Bootleg Series Vol. 9 - The Witmark Demos 1962-1964" in Oct 2010

-The James Cotton Blues Band's album Taking Care Of Business (Capitol, 1970), with the first released cover of LONG DISTANCE OPERATOR (picture from ebay)
+The James Cotton Blues Band's album Taking Care Of Business (Capitol, 1970), with the first released cover of LONG DISTANCE OPERATOR (picture from eBay)

 Chicago Blues Masters Vol. 3 (Capitol, 1997) - 2CD set also containing James Cotton's cover of LONG DISTANCE OPERATOR